by Susan Flantzer

 King Henry VII wanted to establish peace with the Kingdom of Scotland, the northern neighbor of the Kingdom of England.
 A preliminary marriage agreement was reached in November 1487 with James III, King of Scots.
 Catherine’s elder sister Cecily was to marry James III’s eldest son, James Stewart, Duke of Rothesay, the heir to the throne of Scotland, the future James IV, King of Scots.
 Catherine was to marry James III’s second son James Stewart, Duke of Ross.
 However, when James III, King of Scots was killed at the Battle of Sauchieburn in June 1488, the marriage negotiations were interrupted and were never resumed.

 Catherine’s mother Queen Dowager Elizabeth Woodville died at Bermondsey Abbey in London, England on June 8, 1492, at the age of 55.
-With the exception of her daughter Queen Elizabeth, who was awaiting the birth of her fourth child, and her daughter Cecily, her other daughters, Anne, Catherine, and Bridget attended her funeral at St. George’s Chapel at Windsor Castle where Elizabeth Woodville was buried with her husband King Edward IV of England.
+Except for her daughter Queen Elizabeth, who was awaiting the birth of her fourth child, and her daughter Cecily, her other daughters, Anne, Catherine, and Bridget attended her funeral at St. George’s Chapel at Windsor Castle where Elizabeth Woodville was buried with her husband King Edward IV of England.

 When Catherine reached a marriageable age, her sister Queen Elizabeth searched among the British nobility for a husband for Catherine.
 In October 1495, sixteen-year-old Catherine married twenty-year-old William Courtenay, son and heir of Edward Courtenay, 1st Earl of Devon, a strong supporter of King Henry VII.